rochelleterman/PS239T/Syllabus.md

 ####GitHub

-All course materials will be posted on Github at [TBD], including class notes, code demonstrations, sample data, and assignments.
+All course materials will be posted on Github at https://github.com/rochelleterman/PS239T, including class notes, code demonstrations, sample data, and assignments.
 Students are encouraged to add commits to these materials, for example if they find a particularly helpful resource that would aid other students.
 Students are required to use GitHub for their final projects, which will be publically available, unless they have special considerations (e.g. proprietary data).

 ####Accessibility